3410/7100 – Code of Conduct Part 1

 - Provide a place for study and ensure homework assignments are completed.

-- Attend an informal conference if their child has been removed from class for being disruptive.
+- Attend the informal conference if their child has been removed from class for being disruptive to the educational process.

 - Know school policies and rules and assist in enforcing them in a fair and consistent manner.